How Long Does an Air Conditioner Last?

 While air conditioners are designed to resist wear and tear, if your HVAC system is constantly used the whole day, it will more likely be prone to damage and may greatly affect your air conditioner's average lifespan.
 To address this, you may set a running schedule or use the smart function of your air conditioner to automatically switch off once your ideal temperature is attained.

-Also, take note that the air conditioner compressor works harder when in contact with direct sunlight, heat-releasing appliances and generally hot places.
-As much as possible, avoid placing your air conditioner towards direct sunlight or high exposure to heat.
+Also, take note that the air conditioner compressor works harder when in contact with direct sunlight, heat-releasing appliances, and generally hot places.
+As much as possible, avoid placing your air conditioner in direct sunlight or in high exposure to heat.

 Exposure to Elements

 As we mentioned earlier, the location of your air conditioner greatly affects your AC's average life span.
 An air conditioner that is exposed to hot weather or extreme weather conditions will more likely need frequent repairs.

 Signs that Your Air Conditioner Lifespan is at its End